 March 13, 2008 — Ed Pegg Jr, Editor, Wolfram Demonstrations Project

 Because of π’s importance, its digits (3.14159265…) have an almost cult following.
-The first few digits, 3.14, correspond to notation for March 14th, which was first celebrated as Pi Day in 1988, in the San Francisco Exploratorium.
-Wolfram Research has the most π presence on the web, with material at The Wolfram Functions Site (pi page, pi visualizations), MathWorld (pi, circle, sphere), and The Wolfram Demonstrations Project (pi, circle, sphere, disk, wheel), not to mention several built-in Mathematica symbols (Pi, EllipticPi, PrimePi).
+The first few digits, 3.14, correspond to notation for March 14, which was first celebrated as Pi Day in 1988, in the San Francisco Exploratorium.
+Wolfram Research has the most π presence on the web, with material at the Wolfram Functions Site (pi page, pi visualizations), MathWorld (pi, circle, sphere) and the Wolfram Demonstrations Project (pi, circle, sphere, disk, wheel), not to mention several built-in Mathematica symbols (Pi, EllipticPi, PrimePi).

 For NUMB3RS episode 314 (“Takeout”), we helped to fold many hidden π references into the script review and math notes.
 The writers, director, cast and crew added many more.
 The opening Black Box, for example: a 3-course meal, 1 restaurant, 4 robberies, 1592 death squad murders.
 Charlie mentions a circle-circle tangency joke not working, right before a James Bond reference (007—circle, circle, tangent).

 Below are a few of our π-related Demonstrations.
 Click any of them to reach an interactive math demonstration.
 Enjoy!